odhiambo-ed/Rails-React-ToDoList-App/README.md

 # Rails Chat App - RCA

 This a ToDo List App build on Rails.
+The App is helpful in planning our daily schedules and generally used to maintain the user day-to-day tasks or list everything that they have to do.

 ## Built With